 Sara specialises in all areas of commercial law.
 She has a particular interest in jurisdictional disputes, including jurisdictional issues in arbitration and in private international law and conflicts of law.
 She also has extensive experience in insurance and reinsurance, sale of goods, shipping (including ship-building and ship sale disputes) and commodities, aviation, construction, energy and European Union law, particularly competition law.

-She has appeared in the High Court, the CAT, the Court of Appeal, the House of Lords, and the Privy Council and before the European Court of Justice and before the DIFC Courts.
+She has appeared in the High Court, the CAT, the Court of Appeal, the House of Lords, and the Privy Council and before the European Court of Justice and the DIFC Courts.
+Sara is registered to appear before the Singapore International Commercial Court.
 She also appears frequently before arbitrators in a broad range of disputes both in the UK and abroad.

 She accepts appointments as an arbitrator both in the UK and abroad and has a wide experience both of institutional and ad hoc arbitrations, and is also a CEDR accredited mediator.
 She is appointed to the SCMA (Singapore Chamber of Maritime Arbitration) panel of arbitrators and is also a member of the CIETAC panel.

 Sara is recommended as a "leading silk" for Commodities by The Legal 500 2014, and for Shipping & Commodities by Chambers UK 2015, where she is described as being "very client-friendly", "responsive" and "commercial".
 Prior to taking silk she was listed as a Leading Junior for Shipping and Commodities in Chambers and Partners (UK Guide 2012) where she is described as "persuasive and possessed of a great ability for presentation", she was also recommended in the Legal 500 (2011) for Commercial Litigation, Commodities and International Arbitration.
 She was named by The Lawyer magazine as one of the "Hot 100" for 2009.

 She was instructed for the insurers in "The Front Comor" (West Tankers v Allianz SpA), an important case before the ECJ on the compatibility with EU law of anti-suit injunctions to enforce arbitration clauses.